bowang-lab/Transformer-GCN-QA/README.md

 ### Test suite

-The test suite can be found in `src/tests`.
-With `pytest` installed (`pip install pytest`) the test suite can be run with the following command
+The test suite can be found in `src/tests` and can be run with the following command

 ```
 (transformer-gcn-qa) $ cd Transformer-GCN-QA
-(transformer-gcn-qa) $ python -m pytest src/tests --disable-pytest-warnings -v
+(transformer-gcn-qa) $ tox
 ```

 ### Installation error from NeuralCoref